 The Burke Award is conferred upon an individual or group who has made significant contributions to the field of rehabilitation, either through personal achievements, the development of research or the establishment of programs and facilities to assist individuals with disabilities.
 It recognizes strength and courage in overcoming the challenge of a disability or a significant contribution to the understanding of physical disability.
 It remains the highest honor bestowed by the Board of Directors of the Burke Rehabilitation Hospital and the Burke Medical Research Institute.

-The 2015 Centennial Burke Award Dinner will be held on
+The 2015 Centennial Burke Award Dinner was held on

 Tuesday, June 16 at 6 p.m. at The Pierre in New York City